 Vitamin D deficiency is common in obesity and is particularly associated with hyperinsulinemia and visceral fat.
 Whether by cause or effect, identifying and correcting vitamin D2 and D3 deficiency may improve insulin sensitivity.

-Most people are familiar with vitamin D’s role in preventing rickets in children and in helping the body absorb calcium from the diet.
+Most people are familiar with vitamin D's role in preventing children's rickets and helping the body absorb calcium from the diet.

-Recently, research has shown that vitamin D is important in protecting the body from a wide range of diseases.
+Recently, research has shown that vitamin D is vital in protecting the body from a wide range of diseases.
 Disorders linked with vitamin D deficiency include:

 - Cardiovascular disease

 - Some autoimmune diseases, such as Multiple Sclerosis